This is a guide to choosing the best time to visit Berlin, based on flights, hotel prices, weather, and events and activities.

 Afternoon temperatures early in April run around 12-13C (mid-50s F), with temperatures at the end of the month a more pleasant 17-19C (mid-60s F).

-Afternoon temperatures in May run around 18-20C (mid-60s), and those at the end of the month will usually reach 21-23C (lower 70s F) with a few days possibly reaching up to 26-28C (into the lower 80s F).
+Afternoon temperatures in May run around 18-20C (the mid-60s), and those at the end of the month will usually reach 21-23C (lower 70s F) with a few days possibly reaching up to 26-28C (into the lower 80s F).

 Throughout the summer months, you have about a 25% chance of rainfall.